-Endurance Worldwide Insurance Limited ("the Company") is a UK authorised insurer and a wholly owned subsidiary of Sompo International Holdings Ltd. ('SIH'), which is based in Bermuda.
+Endurance Worldwide Insurance Limited ("the Company") is a UK authorised insurer and a wholly owned subsidiary of Sompo International Holdings Ltd. ("SIH"), which is based in Bermuda.
 SIH operates centralised Actuarial, Investment Management, Reinsurance, Financial Accounting and IT functions that provide services for the Company.
 The ultimate parent entity is Sompo Holdings, Inc. ("Sompo Holdings"), a holding company headquartered in Japan and publicly traded on the Tokyo Stock Exchange.
 A Group structure chart is presented in Section A.

 The Company has a diversified product offering across multiple lines of business.
-The most material lines include general liability and fire and other damage to property representing 63.0% of total gross written premium.
-The Company operates on a global basis; the most material geographical areas using the Solvency II criteria for classification to country include the United Kingdom and United States of America representing 73.1% of total gross written premium.
+The most material lines include General liability and Fire and other damage to property representing 69.0% of total gross written premium.
+The Company operates on a global basis; the most material geographical areas using the Solvency II criteria for classification to country include the United Kingdom and the United States of America representing 72.5% of total gross written premium.

-Amounts in USD'000 unless stated 31 Dec 2020 31 Dec 2019 Movement
+Amounts in USD'000 unless stated 31 Dec 2021 31 Dec 2020 Movement

-Gross written premium 868,925 437,101 431,824
+Gross written premium 1,242,956 868,925 374,031

-Net Earned Premiums 185,422 100,266 85,156
+Net Earned Premiums 304,751 185,422 119,329

-Underwriting result 32,571 33,787 (1,216)
+Underwriting result 86,628 32,571 54,057

-Underwriting ratio 82.4 % 66.3 % 16.1 %
+Underwriting ratio 71.6% 82.4% (10.9)%

-The Company's success is dependent on the proper selection, pricing and ongoing management of the risks it accepts.
-In 2020 the Company continued building a specialty insurance business by attracting high quality underwriting talent.
+The Company's success is dependent on the proper selection, pricing and ongoing management of the addition of risks and new lines of business it accepts.
+In 2021, the Company continued building a specialty insurance business by attracting high quality underwriting talent.
 The decision was also taken in 2020 to consolidate underwriting under one platform and announced the 'Endurance at Lloyd's' Syndicate closure with effect from 1 January 2021.
-As a result of this, business volumes have increased significantly during the year as renewals and new business have been more focused to the Company.
+As a result of this, business volumes have continued to increase significantly during the year as renewals and new business have been more focused to the Company.
 The Company will continue to consolidate its position and diversify further into new business areas while concentrating its efforts on achieving targeted growth within the insurance portfolio whilst maintaining a relatively stable portfolio of risks from its reinsurance operations.

-Gross written premium for the year has exceeded 2019 by 98.8%, increasing to \$868.9M in 2020.
-The majority of growth is in the Fire and Other damage to Property Insurance, General Liability Insurance and Marine, Aviation and Transport Insurance Solvency II lines of business.
+Gross written premium for the year has exceeded 2020 by 43.0%, increasing to \$1,243.0M in 2021.
+The majority of growth is in the Fire and Other damage to Property Insurance, General Liability Insurance, Marine, Aviation and Transport Insurance and Non-proportional casualty reinsurance Solvency II lines of business.

-Net earned premiums have increased by 85.0% from \$100.3M in 2019 to \$185.4M in 2020 as the growth in written premiums in prior periods earns through.
+Net earned premiums have increased by 64.4% from \$185.4M in 2020 to \$304.8M in 2021 as the growth in written premiums in prior periods earns through.
 The Company continues to mitigate insurance risk via reinsurance arrangements, both internal and external, through a combination of facultative, excess of loss and quota share covers.

-The Company recorded an overall underwriting profit (being technical result before administrative expenses) of \$32.6M, a reduction of \$-1.2M from a profit of \$33.8M in the prior year.
-The Company's underwriting ratio (calculated as net claims incurred plus net acquisition costs plus change in net deferred acquisition costs, as a percentage of net earned premium) decreased by 16.1%.
-The reduction in the underwriting ratio is due to higher current and prior year accident year loss ratios and the Company was also impacted by COVID-19 with net incurred claims of \$4.4M.
+The Company recorded an overall underwriting profit (being technical result before administrative expenses) of \$86.6M, an increase of \$54.0M from a profit of \$32.6M in the prior year.
+The Company's underwriting ratio (calculated as net claims incurred plus net acquisition costs plus change in net deferred acquisition costs, as a percentage of net earned premium) decreased by 10.9%.
+Despite an increase in catastrophe losses, the Company performed well during the year and continued to benefit from the outwards reinsurance program.

-The global outbreak of COVID-19 in 2020 created unprecedented challenges to individuals, companies and governments across the world.
-At this time, based upon information currently available to the Company, the current measures and strategies that have been implemented have permitted the Company to carry out its business and perform its obligations to policyholders, counterparties and regulators, and the impacts from COVID-19 have not materially adversely affected its ability to do so.
+The global outbreak of COVID-19 in 2020 continues to challenge individuals, companies and governments across the world.
+Measures and strategies implemented since the outbreak have permitted the Company to carry out its business and perform its obligations to policyholders, counterparties and regulators, and the impacts from COVID-19 have not materially adversely affected its ability to do so.